Turma da Mônica – Laços: Synopsis

 Fluffy disappeared.
 To find his pet dog Jimmy Five will count with the help of his friends Smudge, Monica and Maggy in an "infallible" plan.

 Inspiration

 The Cafaggi brother's inspiration for the graphic novel came from children's films from the 1980s such as Stand by Me and The Goonies.

 Film adaptation

 In December 2015, it was announced the production of a live-action film based on the graphic novel and set to be released on June 27, 2019.
-The film actually released on December 31, 2021.